-The register will inform the council of the level of demand in North Norfolk and enable us to develop a strategy for delivering serviced plots, in suitable locations, for those seeking land for custom and self-build projects.
+The register informs the Council of the level of demand in North Norfolk and enable us to develop a strategy for delivering serviced plots, in suitable locations, for those seeking land for custom and self-build projects.
 The Council is also required to meet the demand for serviced plots by granting sufficient, suitable planning permissions to meet the demand established by those on Part 1 of the register.

 Who can register?

 The Government has issued regulations about eligibility for entry on the register.
 As of 31 October 2017 the register will be divided into two parts:

 - Part I: People who meet the local connection test and the basic eligibility